AkashPatel0802/AkashPatel0802/README.md

 - 🚀 I'm a Self Driven, Quick Starter Passionate Programmer With Curious Mind Focused and enthusiastic developer with a keen interest in software development and Competitive Programming.

-- 💻 Primarily, my expertise revolves around React JS, Next JS, and Node JS, where I blend creativity with technical prowess to bring ideas to life.
+- 💻 Primarily, my expertise revolves around React JS, Next JS, where I blend creativity with technical prowess to bring ideas to life.

 ### - Languages and Tools...